Your message was sent!

 So what can we do if we love beer but wish to avoid or reduce our intake of gluten?

-Why not try beers brewed from alternative grains, or ones with gluten removed, both offered from the original pioneers of the genre, Green’s.
+Why not try gluten free beer brewed from alternative grains, or ones with gluten removed, both offered from the original pioneers of the genre, Green’s.

 Sorghum, Millet, Buckwheat, Brown Rice - Ancient Grains.